-Unfortunately, we are the bearer of bad news.
-Unlike the boards in Back to the Future, none of these hoverboards float, fly, or are designed to leave the ground in any way.
-These "hoverboards" are actually two-wheel, self-balancing scooters, exploding in popularity (with a tiny dash of controversy) in the past few years.
+We hate to be the bearer of bad news, but common day hoverboards are nothing like those in Back to the Future; none of them float or fly.
+These "hoverboards" are two-wheel, self-balancing scooters, exploding in popularity (with a tiny dash of controversy) in the past few years.

 Relying on internal accelerometers and gyroscopes, these machines vary the speed and direction of the wheels to stay underneath you and maneuver, all powered by a lithium battery pack.